eonu/eonu/README.md

 I studied at the [University of Edinburgh](https://www.ed.ac.uk/), with an MSc in Statistics with Data Science at the [School of Mathematics](https://www.maths.ed.ac.uk/school-of-mathematics), and a BSc in Computer Science at the [School of Informatics](https://www.ed.ac.uk/informatics).

-I normally work with Python, mainly using it for machine learning or data related things, as well as any general purpose scripting, task automation or web development (though I will sometimes do this in Ruby).
+I normally work with Python, mainly using it for machine learning or data related things, as well as any general purpose scripting, task automation or web development.

 <details>
 <summary>